A Little Something for Your Mood?

 Like St. John's Wort, Maharishi Ayurveda herbals do not have the side effects associated with drugs.
 But Maharishi formulas are combinations of many herbs, not just a single herb such as St. John's Wort.
 The result is that they are safe and balanced, while delivering a wider range of health benefits.

 Ayurvedic Explanation of Depression

 Depression is caused by a flare-up in Sadhaka Pitta (the heart and emotions).
 This Pitta aggravation causes a second problem, an imbalance in Tarpaka Kapha (lubrication), which is responsible for coordinating the heart and the mind.
-When Tarpaka Kapha is off, it leads to a third imbalance one in the mind or brain (Prana Vata)
+When Tarpaka Kapha is off, it leads to a third imbalance — one in the mind or brain (Prana Vata).

-This helps explain why St. john's wort can increase sensitivity to the hot sun -- internally it is heating up or aggravating Pitta.
-By only dealing with the mind, St. John's wort ignores the delicate balance between the heart and mind.
+This helps explain why St. John's Wort can increase sensitivity to the hot sun — internally it is heating up or aggravating Pitta.
+By dealing with only the mind, St. John's Wort ignores the delicate balance between the heart and mind.